dobin/detonator/doc/implement-edr.md

 This is implemented by Detonator.
 See its documentation how to implement it.

-The data will be stored in `scan.edr_logs` as plain string.
+The data will be stored in `submission.edr_logs` as plain string.
 Example, for Defender, it will look like this (beautified):
 ```
 <Event